Desmond Fennell

-Desmond Carolan Fennell (29 June 1929 – 16 July 2021) was an Irish writer, essayist, and cultural philosopher and linguist.
+Desmond Carolan Fennell (29 June 1929 – 16 July 2021) was an Irish writer, essayist, cultural philosopher, and linguist.
 Throughout his career, Fennell repeatedly departed from prevailing norms.
 In the 1950s and early 1960s, with his extensive foreign travel and reporting and his travel book, Mainly in Wonder, he departed from the norm of Irish Catholic writing at the time.
 From the late 1960s into the 1970s, in developing new approaches to the partition of Ireland and the Irish language revival, he deviated from political and linguistic Irish nationalism, and with the philosophical scope of his Beyond Nationalism: The Struggle against Provinciality in the Modern World, from contemporary Irish culture generally.

 Fennell opposed the Western neo-liberal ideologies.
 In 1991, Fennell wrote a pamphlet challenging the prevalent critical view of Seamus Heaney as a poet of the first rank; in 2003 he wrote a small book where he revised the standard account of European history, and in 2007, his essay Beyond Vasari’s Myth of Origin offered a new version of its early history.

 Biography

 Early life and education

 Desmond Fennell was born on the Antrim Road in Belfast in 1929.
 He was raised in Dublin from the age of three—first in East Wall, and then in Clontarf.
 His father, a Sligoman, lost his job during the American Great Depression but prospered in Dublin in the wholesale grocery business.
 His mother was the daughter of a Belfast shopkeeper.
-His grandfather was a native Irish-speaker from the Sperrins in County Tyrone.
+His grandfather was a native Irish speaker from the Sperrins in County Tyrone.

 In Dublin, Fennell attended the Christian Brothers O'Connell School and Jesuit Belvedere College.
 In the Leaving Certificate Examination, he obtained first place in Ireland in French and German and was awarded a scholarship in classical languages at University College Dublin, which he entered in 1947.
 While completing a BA in history and economics, he also studied English and Spanish at Trinity College Dublin.

 Inspired by the teaching of Desmond Williams, Fennell went on to pursue an MA in modern history from University College Dublin, which he obtained in 1952 after spending two semesters at Bonn University in Germany.
 He then spent three years teaching English in a new Opus Dei secondary school near Bilbao, Spain, and conducted a study tour of American schools on its behalf.